chinmaey/react-essential-training-exercise-files/README.md

 If you navigate to the `Exercise Files` folder, you'll see folders for each chapter, folders for each video inside of each chapter, and a start and finished state for each video.

-Feel free to reach out on [LinkedIn](https://linkedin.com/in/eveporcello) with any questions.
+Feel free to reach out here on GitHub or on [LinkedIn](https://linkedin.com/in/eveporcello) with any questions.